Harbin Grand Theatre

 The Harbin Grand Theatre or Harbin Opera House (哈尔滨大剧院 (Hā'ěrbīn Dàjùyuàn)) is a multi-venue performing arts centre in Harbin, Heilongjiang Province, China.
 Measuring 850,349 square feet, the theatre is designed by well-known Chinese architect agency MAD led by Ma Yansong.

 Description

 The theatre is situated in Harbin, a UNESCO-listed "City of Music", hosting city of the renowned annual Harbin Summer Music Concert and a metropolis where China's first ever orchestra was established.
 The building serves as the centerpiece of Harbin's Cultural Island—an arts hub by the Songhua River and surrounding wetlands in suburban Harbin.

-Clad entirely in white aluminium panels, the opera house swoops and curls against the bleak landscape, at times resembling a thundering snow-drift and, at others, a hyper-stylised tented yurt.
-The primal references are deliberate, a not entirely subtle nod to the region's harsh climate and wild topography, making it nicely embedded into the surrounding nature.
-While the bold and beautiful structure inside the opera house achieves zen aesthetics with contemporary white walls, atmospheric skylights and tons of timber.
+The theatre is clad entirely in white aluminium panels.
+There is a structure inside the opera house with contemporary white walls, skylights and timber.

 Performance venues and facilities

 The Harbin Grand Theatre includes a number of performance venues: